Thunderstorm and lightning safety

 We can expect thundershowers, possibly with heavy rain, possibly with hail, every few days in the afternoon on our Outdoor Club summer Yosemite and Grand Tetons trips, or other mountain trips.

-Bring decent rain gear (you’ll be happier and dryer with a rain jacket and pants instead of a rain poncho) and a tent with a full rain fly.
-You can get a set of rain pants/jacket at Home Depot then Improve your inexpensive rain gear.
+Bring decent rain gear (you’ll be happier and dryer with a rain jacket and pants instead of a rain poncho that lets water drip on your legs) and a tent with a full rain fly.
+You can get a set of rain pants/jacket at a hardware store then Improve your inexpensive rain gear.
 If you’ve never packed for a trip with expected interesting weather, take a look at Snow or rain camp must-haves or Snow camp equipment checklist

 multi branched flash of lightning